-

 Amsterdam, Netherlands

 Amsterdam had been on my travel shortlist for quite some time.
-In October of 2022, Charles and I were in London and tagged on a long weekend to visit the “Venice of the North,” as Amserdam is affectionately called due to its numerous scenic canals.
+In October of 2022, Charles and I were in London and tagged on a long weekend to visit the “Venice of the North,” as Amsterdam is affectionately called due to its numerous scenic canals.
 I was hoping for a love affair, but the charm and allure receded after the first day – due in part to ADE, an annual electronic music festival that commandeered the city and had the…

 Madrid, Spain

 Madrid is the first city in a long while that swept me off my feet.
 My inaugural visit was in May of 2022, and it was love at first sight.
 I wasn’t expecting to be so easily charmed, but the affable Madrileños, the beautiful buildings and squeaky clean streets, the abundance of green space, the distinctive cuisine – they all made it nearly impossible not to fall for Marid.
-This love story began – believe it or not – with…
+From Touchdown to Town: A Surprisingly Smooth Madrid Welcome This love…